portworx/px-docs/cassandra.md

 Apache Cassandra is an open source distributed database management system designed to handle large amounts of data across commodity servers.

 ## Advantages of Cassandra with Portworx
-Cassandra has built-in replication, so a usual question is: where should high-availability be handled?.
+Cassandra has built-in replication, so a usual question is: where should high-availability be handled?
 This guide is aimed at helping answer how to deploy Cassandra with a highly available, denser storage layer like Portworx.

 Cassandra is designed for bare-metal deployments with a Cassandra instance tied to a physical server.
 This creates a problem when deploying multiple containerized instances of Cassandra via your scheduling software.
 To understand how to deploy Cassandra with your scheduler and a virtualized software storage solution like Portworx, it is important to understand how Cassandra's replication works.